Review your US tax liabilities

 If your store doesn't meet the threshold for the previous calendar year and you don't have any sales for the current calendar year, then the state is not displayed until there is at least one sale in the current year.

-From your Shopify admin, you can review your tax liabilities by going Settings > Taxes, and selecting United States.
+From your Shopify admin, you can review your tax liabilities by going to Settings > Taxes and duties, and then selecting United States.
 A preview of your tax liabilities is displayed above the states in which you're registered to collect tax.
 If your sales into specific states indicate a potential tax liability, then the tax liabilities section displays the state, the reason for the potential liability, and the date of the potential liability.
-To review more information, view the Manage sales tax liability page by clicking Show all liabilities.
+To review more information, view the Manage tax liability page by clicking Show all liabilities.

 - Action required indicates states where potential tax liability has been identified.
 States listed here are those where you might have physical nexus from a location, or economic nexus from sales into that state.
 If there are states listed in the Action required section, then you might need to start charging and remitting tax there.